 We found 4 providers matching breast reconstruction and who accept Blue Shield PPO near Santa Cruz, CA.

-Dr. Scott Imahara's medical specialty is plastic surgery and hand surgery.
-Patient ratings for Dr. Imahara average 5.0 stars out of 5.
-He is especially interested in plastic surgery procedures, hand surgery procedures, and reconstructive surgery.
-He is professionally affiliated with Sutter Medical Network, Sutter Maternity and Surgery Center of Santa Cruz, and Palo Alto Foundation Medical Group.
-He honors several insurance carriers, including Anthem, Blue Cross/Blue Shield, and TRICARE.
-Dr. Imahara welcomes new patients.
-He is a graduate of Georgetown University School of Medicine.
-For his professional training, Dr. Imahara completed a residency program at a hospital affiliated with the University of Washington.
-Dr. Imahara speaks Spanish.
+Dr. Scott Imahara, who practices in Soquel, CA and Santa Cruz, CA, is a medical specialist in plastic surgery and hand surgery.
+He has received a 5.0 out of 5 star rating by his patients.
+In Dr. Imahara's practice, he is particularly interested in plastic surgery procedures, hand surgery procedures, and reconstructive surgery.
+His hospital/clinic affiliations include Sutter Medical Network, Sutter Maternity and Surgery Center of Santa Cruz, and Palo Alto Foundation Medical Group.
+Dr. Imahara accepts Anthem, Blue Cross/Blue Shield, TRICARE, and more.
+He is accepting new patients.
+He graduated from Georgetown University School of Medicine and then he performed his residency at a hospital affiliated with the University of Washington.
+Dr. Imahara is conversant in Spanish.

 Relevant Interests: , breast reconstruction